okapigirl/sawyer-sage/enm-context.md

 Ryan catches your kiss, then his hands find your hips, guiding you back onto the bed.
 He follows you down, settling between your legs, one hand braced beside your head while the other slides up your thigh.
 "There you go."
 His voice is low, grounded.
 "You froze for a second there.
 Brain catching up to body."
 His hand at your thigh shifts, fingers brushing between your legs—not entering, just checking.
 "Still good?
 Not too much?"
-When you confirm, he shifts his hips, the head of his cock pressing against you—just contact, not pushing in yet.
+When you confirm, he shifts his hips, the head of him pressing against you—just contact, not pushing in yet.
 His eyes lock on yours.
 "Tell me if anything hits wrong."
 His voice drops into that command register.
 "Otherwise I'm going slow at first, then we figure out what you actually need."
 He pushes in slightly—just the tip, giving you room to adjust.
 His hand finds yours, lacing fingers, anchoring you.
 "Breathe."
 My mouth curves at him naming _brain catching up to your body_, and I nod when he asks if I'm still good.
 "Yeah," I confirm with a soft smile laced with a faint gasp when he touches between my legs, that small gesture of checking my state before moving forward instead of assuming hitting hard.